supersurviveur/typst-math/README.md

 # Issues
 If you encounter any issues, please report them on the [GitHub repository](https://github.com/supersurviveur/typst-math/issues).

 Feel free to contribute to the project !
+See the [CONTRIBUTING.md](./CONTRIBUTING.md) file for instructions on how to build the project.

 # Acknowledgements
 - Thanks to [Enter-tainer](https://github.com/Enter-tainer) for his advices